Varun-Nirala/ProjectCpp/scaleImage/README.md

 Project & System Configuration
 ------------------------------
-[Required] : CMake 3.0 or above
+[Required] : CMake 3.0 or above and Visual Studio
-Use cmake to create a Visual Studio solution.
-CMakeLists.txt for the same.
+Use CMake to create Visual Studio Solution.
 	Create Solution :
 		1. Extract zip and copy [scaleImage] folder to a location.
 		2. In same directory where scaleImage is copied create a [build] folder.
-		3. Move inside the build folder and run command provided below in CMD/Powershell.
+		3. Move inside the build folder and run command provided below in CMD/Powershell/terminal.
-		4. Command [cmake -G "Visual Studio 16" ..\scaleImage\]
+		4. Command Windows => [cmake ..\scaleImage\] , Linux/Mac => [cmake ../scaleImage/]
-		5. If step 4 is successful. build folder will contain a Visual Studio solution.
+		5. If step 4 is successful. [build] folder will contain a Visual Studio solution.

 Description
 -----------
-	Read a targa file and save a scaled copy of the image at the same locaton with new name.
+	Read a targa file and save a scaled copy of the image at the same location with new name.
-	By default image is scaled to 50 percent using the nearest neighbour algorithm.
+	By default image is scaled to 50% using the nearest neighbour algorithm.
 	Excepted image extensions are tga, icb, vda and vst.

 		file [required]